E

 2. Notices posted on the study abroad bulletin boards located on the 1st floor of the General Education Buildings B and C, as well as on bulletin boards in each faculty

-3. Updates posted on the Okayama University Institute of Global Human Resource Development website and Instagram
+3. Updates posted on the Okayama University Institute of Global Human Resource Development website and Okayama University to the World

 International Collaborative Learning on Campus

-Okayama University offers several exciting ways for students to engage with international peers, including the Tutor System, EPOK Buddy program, Language Partners, and the chance to live in the International Student Share House as a Resident Assistant.
+Okayama University offers several exciting ways for students to engage with international peers, including the Tutor System, EPOK Buddy program, Language Partners, and the chance to live in the International Student Shared House.
 Additionally, there are numerous opportunities to interact with international students through activities organized by L-cafe.

 For more details, be sure to visit the International Exchange webpage: https://intl.okayama-u.ac.jp/en/exchange/

-In this section, we'll introduce the role of Resident Assistants at the Okayama University International Student Share House -a great way to connect with students from around the world while gaining valuable experience.
+In this section, we'll introduce the role of Japanese Residents at the Okayama University International Student Shared House -a great way to connect with students from around the world while gaining valuable experience.

 International Student Shared House was established with the aim of cultivating an international sense amongst international students and Japanese students in their daily lives, while exchanging different languages, cultures and lifestyles.